 After a few years of working I got into law school at University of Iowa College of Law.
 During the huge recession around 1990, major corporations were either financially teetering or outright filing for bankruptcy.
-I realized that I wanted to understand how a corporate balance sheet actually works.
+I realized that I wanted to understand the role of trusted financial services, Trusted Brokers and how a corporate balance sheet actually works.
 Rather than take an advisory or consulting role, I wanted to do it myself.

 Lots of famous entrepreneurs dropped out of school but I wasn’t so brave!
 So I finished law school and landed my dream job at Bear Stearns in 1993.
 At the time it was a powerhouse trading firm, particularly in trading debt.
 Bear was such an electrifying place, like it was the hub of activity.
 The leadership team treated their employees well and saw themselves and everyone there as an intrapreneur.
 Just like that, I got a desk, computer, phone, and they’re like, “You’ll be trading distressed debt.
 Figure it out.”

 I met some of the most important people in my life there, like my two friends there who were also attorneys.
 A few years later the three of us felt like we were ready to do our own thing so we started our own hedge fund called Longacre Fund Management.
 Each of us wrote a check totaling $1 million, which we used to attract third party capital.
 We built the fund to $3 billion in about 9 years.
 Eventually we sold a minority stake of the management company to Goldman Sachs’ Peterhill group.

 Institute: How did the Great Recession around 2008 impact you and your business?